laijackylai/vue-google-maps/README.md

 ## Inital Setup

+- run `git clone https://github.com/laijackylai/vue-google-maps.git` in the terminal
 - Create a new file called `.env` inside the root directory
 - Add a new entry called `GOOGLE_MAPS_API_KEY=<apiKey>`
-- The apiKey will be in the email
+- The `apiKey` will be attached in the email
 - Run the build setup

 ## Run Setup